Mr-WicHo/Nvim-Config/README.md

 # Nvim-Config
 Personal configuration of Nvim - - Its Public in case i lost acces to this account  =)

-* Need to change directory name on config --> options.lua --> line 31 (at this point)  where it says opt.undofile change directory to nvim folder.
+# Istall Nvim
 install [nvim](https://github.com/neovim/neovim/blob/master/INSTALL.md#install-from-source).

-next,
-need to install ripgrep, use choco if in windows, if lunux search how.
+# Install Requisites
 [ripgrp](https://github.com/BurntSushi/ripgrep?tab=readme-ov-file#installation)<br>
 [Nerd Fonts](https://www.nerdfonts.com/font-downloads)<br>
 [Git](https://git-scm.com/download/win)<br>

+# SetUp LSP
-LSP:
+1. Needed for LSP: <br>
-needed:
-golang-go -- sudo apt install golang-go
+   - Istall 'golang-go' -- sudo apt install golang-go <br>

-"EFT"
+2. Needed for the LSP server to work
-c++  == Clangd  --- from mason.nvim
+   - c++  == Clangd  --- from mason.nvim

 at the moment this is all that i remember that you need for this to work, if i remember more ill be adding it.

+* Need to change directory name on config --> options.lua --> line 31 (at this point)  where it says opt.undofile change directory to nvim folder.